yanzhen4/yanzhen4.github.io/_pages/about.md

 What's new
 ======
-2023-09-30 A paper on Chemical Reaction Extraction has been accepted by EMNLP 2023 System Demonstration
+2023-09-30 A paper on Chemical Reaction Extraction has been accepted by EMNLP 2023 System Demonstration.

 2023-06-23 I will be a Course Assistant in CS446: Machine Learning in Fall 2023.